mitchell-ong/mitchell-ong/README.md

 - 👋 Hi, I’m @mitchell-ong
 - 👀 I’m interested in ...
 Programming, Royals Baseball, Cats
 - 🌱 I’m currently learning ...Computer Science Major
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Making the world a better place
 - 📫 How to reach me ...mitchellong85@gmail.com

 <!---